polymathic-institute/polybok/Literature Notes/Art and Design/Brand Design/Brand Positioning.md

 ##### Brand Personality

 Keep in mind that this is the brand's personality.
 Imagine if the brand was a person, how would they speak?
 It's often an extension of the founder, but not always.
-Some resources are available from the Brand Personality Quiz developed by FINIEN freely available [here](https://findcongwang.notion.site/Brand-Positioning-Strategy-Template-0a1113fd5b764c27818e38f5e5b5847f), or investigate [[Tone of Voice for Brands]].
+Some resources are available from the Brand Personality Quiz developed by FINIEN freely available [here](https://findcongwang.notion.site/Brand-Positioning-Strategy-Template-0a1113fd5b764c27818e38f5e5b5847f), or investigate [Tone of Voice for Brands](Literature%20Notes/Communication/Copyrighting/Tone%20of%20Voice%20for%20Brands.md).

 ##### Mission Statement and Goal Statement